myreceiptt/nota-markdown/archived-oioi/2025/08/peruri_connect_sdm.md

 ---

+P.S.
+Read this document freely for information and guidance.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
+Sharing the link is allowed.
+So, share the link, not the text.
+Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+---
 ## ✅ Kesimpulan
 Komposisi SDM yang dirinci di atas **langsung diturunkan dari dokumen plan dan spec**.
 Dengan ini, setiap role jelas posisinya, scope kerja, dan keterhubungan dengan milestone implementasi Peruri Connect × Blockchain.